Hegelim/solveminmax/README.md

 * use `==` instead of `=`.
 * for the `cons_var_term`, have variables before constants, such as `a*50` instead of `50*a`.
 * missing any parenthesis.
 * use other operators instead of + or -.
 * missing any necessary `*` operator for each variable.
+* put any constants on the left-hand side of the equation.
+Do me a favor, if you have any constants, subtract it from the right-hand side and rearrange your terms before using the module.
 ****
 **Limitations**:
 * Currently, the module only supports `"a"` as the variable.